Mixed mode oscillations in a conceptual climate model: Analyzing the System

-Since $h'(\pm 1) =0$, \eqref{mmo2} describes a singular system.
-We can rescale the time variable $s$ by $h'(x)$ to obtain the desingularized system The rescaling reverses trajectories on $M_R$ because this is precisely the set where $h'(x) < 0$, but the benefit of being able to define dynamics on the folds outweighs the cost.
-From system \eqref{desing}, it is now easy to classify the different singularities of the reduced problem.
-Ordinary singularities occur where $z = h(x) + \lambda$ and $f(x) = m h(x)$.
-Folded singularities are equilibria of \eqref{desing} where $\dot{z}=0$ as a result of the rescaling.
+The rescaling reverses trajectories on $M_R$ because this is precisely the set where $h'(x) < 0$, and hence, the time variable is scaled by a negative factor.
+However, the benefit of being able to define dynamics on the whole critical manifold---including the folds---outweighs the cost.
+The folds themselves are transformed from singular sets where the dynamics were undefined into $z$ nullclines.
+From system \eqref{desing}, it is now easy to classify the different singularities of the reduced problem: \begin{itemize} \item Ordinary singularities occur where $f(x)-(m+1) h(x) - \lambda + z = 0$ and $ \lambda + h(x) - z = 0$.
+That is, they are equilibria where $h'(x) \neq 0$. \item Regular fold points are fold points that are not equilibria of \eqref{desing}.
+That is, $h'(x) = 0$, but $\dot{x} \neq 0.$ The red lines in Figures \ref{mmoFig:projectedOrbit}, \ref{mmoFig:zStar}, and \ref{mmoFig:m0pp} (with the exception of the points labeled `FN', `$Z_-$', and `$Z_+$') denote regular fold points. \item Folded singularities are equilibria of \eqref{desing} where $\dot{z}=0$ as a result of the rescaling.
 That is, folded singularities occur where $h'(x) =0$, $\lambda + h(x) - z \neq 0$, and $\dot{x}=0$.
-When $h'(x) = 0$, but $\dot{x} \neq 0$, we have regular fold points.
+The points labeled `FN' in Figures \ref{mmoFig:projectedOrbit} and \ref{mmoFig:zStar} mark folded singularities.
+Additionally, the points labeled `$Z_-$' and `$Z_+$' in Figure \ref{mmoFig:m0pp} are folded singularities. \end{itemize} Similar to ordinary singularities (or ``standard'' equilibria), folded singularities can be classified by the eigenvalues of Jacobian evaluated at the folded singularity.
+For example, a folded singularity with real, negative eigenvalues is a stable folded node, or if the Jacobian has real eigenvalues with opposite sign, it is a folded saddle.
+The `FN' in Figures \ref{mmoFig:projectedOrbit} and \ref{mmoFig:zStar} indicate that the folded singularities are folded nodes.